The Accuracy Of Current ADHD Statistics

 • Ireland

-The US was noted as having a diagnostic rate of around 5.2% for adults.
-Children in the US are diagnosed more than in other countries, possibly due to better access to ADHD treatment, ADHD medication, and social skills training.
+The US was noted as having a diagnostic rate of around 5.2% for adults in the National Comorbidity Survey Replication.
+Children in the US are diagnosed more than in other countries, possibly due to better opportunities to seek treatment, medication, and social skills training.

 Getty/AnnaStills